rlawrenc/cosc_304/README.md

 If you or someone you know has experienced sexual assault or some other form of sexual misconduct by a UBC community member and you want the Independent Investigations Office (IIO) at UBC to investigate, please contact the IIO.
 Investigations are conducted in a trauma informed, confidential and respectful manner in accordance with the principles of procedural fairness.
 You can report your experience directly to the IIO by calling 604-827-2060.
 Web:  [https://investigationsoffice.ubc.ca](https://investigationsoffice.ubc.ca) E-mail: director.of.investigations@ubc.ca

 ### Student Learning Hub
-The Student Learning Hub (LIB 237) is your go-to resource for free math, science, writing, and language learning support.
-The Hub welcomes undergraduate students from all disciplines and year levels to access a range of supports that include tutoring in math, sciences, languages, and writing, as well as help with study skills and learning strategies.
-For more information, please visit the Hub’s website [https://students.ok.ubc.ca/student-learning-hub](https://students.ok.ubc.ca/student-learning-hub) or call 250-807-9185.
+The Student Learning Hub is your go-to resource for free math, science, writing, and language learning support.
+The Hub welcomes undergraduate students from all disciplines and year levels to access a range of supports that include tutoring in math, sciences, languages, and writing, as well as help with academic integrity, study skills and learning strategies.
+Students are encouraged to visit often and early to build the skills, strategies and behaviours that are essential to being a confident and independent learner.
+For more information, please visit the Hub’s website.
+LIB 237.
+Ph: 250.807.8491 Email: learning.hub@ubc.ca [https://students.ok.ubc.ca/student-learning-hub](https://students.ok.ubc.ca/academic-success/learning-hub/)

 ### Student Wellness
 At UBC Okanagan health services to students are provided by Student Wellness.
 Nurses, physicians and counsellors provide health care and counselling related to physical health, emotional/mental health and sexual/reproductive health concerns.
 As well, health promotion, education and research activities are provided to the campus community.
 If you require assistance with your health, please contact Student Wellness for more information or to book an appointment.

 UNC 337 250.807.9270
-email: healthwellness.okanagan@ubc.ca
+Email: healthwellness.okanagan@ubc.ca
 Web: [https://students.ok.ubc.ca/health-wellness](https://students.ok.ubc.ca/health-wellness)

 ### SAFEWALK